Specialist Health Visiting Team

 • Social and communication difficulties where assessment is required

 • Diagnosed social and communication disorders

-Referrals are received through the Children Single Point of Access (link for this) these referrals can come from any professional giving clear indication of what is required from the specialist health visiting team that universal serves are unable to offer.
+Referrals are received through the Children Single Point of Access these referrals can come from any professional giving clear indication of what is required from the specialist health visiting team that universal serves are unable to offer.